Bria-AI/agent/azure/README.md

 2. Terraform - if not exist please follow the [Manual](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
 3. Create a user and organization on BRIA platform
     1. Go to https://platform.bria.ai and register to BRIA
-    2. You will be asked to provide an organization name under the registration process (after you log in the organization name will appear on the top left hand corner)
+    2. You will be asked to provide an organization name under the registration process (after you log in, the organization name will appear on the top right corner)
       ![alt text](./assets/home_page.png)

 4. Send an email to support@bria.ai